Venafi/ansible-role-venafi/examples/f5_bigip/README.md

 ### Adding Pool members on F5 BIG-IP

-Once the pool is created, ansible needs to create the pool member in the F5 BIG-IP instance, the members are the ones that will actually serve the requests (NGINX servers hosting the application), ansible will use the host and port variables defined in the variables file for each one of the pool members defined in the `f5_pool_members` dictionary.
+Once the pool is created, Ansible needs to create the pool member in the F5 BIG-IP instance, the members are the ones that will actually serve the requests (NGINX servers hosting the application), Ansible will use the host and port variables defined in the variables file for each one of the pool members defined in the `f5_pool_members` dictionary.

 ```yaml
 ---